AUTOMATIC1111/stable-diffusion-webui/README.md

 [target.webm](https://user-images.githubusercontent.com/112324253/188291339-9d146a9a-ba9f-4671-9bd8-c8b55fd48ba6.webm)

 ## Updates
-- krita.bat now starts webui too on usual address: http://127.0.0.1:7860.
-Just don't try to run SD both in Krita and in webui simultaneously, it will give you CUDA error most likely
+- webui.bat now starts both krita_server and webui on usual address: http://127.0.0.1:7860.
+Just don't try to run SD both in Krita and in webui simultaneously, it will give you CUDA error most likely.
+- removed krita.bat and krita.sh because they were confusing people, and were pain to support.
+Just run webui.bat ***from this repository***.

 ## Installing and running